andreabsferrazza/next-word-gen/README.md

 ./nwg -gf path/to/dictionary -n [n] -w [word]

-Where:
+# THE OUTPUT WILL BE WRITTEN IN output.txt

+# 3. Domains

-[path/to/inputfile] path of the inputfile
+[path/to/inputfile] string - path of the inputfile

-[path/to/dictionary] path to the dictionary
+[path/to/dictionary] string - path to the dictionary

-[n] is the number of words desired in the text
+[n] integer - is the number of words desired in the text

-[word] is a word specified as first
+[word] string - s a word specified as first